Constant in C language

 What do you think?

-In this article I try to explain the concept of constants it's usage and it's types in C language.
-I hope you will be beneficial by this article.
-Comment and critics are welcome.
+In this article, I try to explain the concept of constants their usage, and their types in C language.
+I hope you will benefit from this article.

 Accept cookies & close this